MEDIA ALERT: IRONSCALES & SNDBOX IDENTIFY A NEW MALWARE VARIANT BEING SENT OVER EMAIL EFFECTING MS OFFICE 365 USERS

 New threat uses a malicious #RTF file to infect machines with maldoc file currently going fully undetected

-November 30, 2018 - TEL AVIV & ATALNTA - IRONSCALES, the world’s first automated phishing prevention, detection, and response platform and SNDBOX, an artificial intelligence malware research platform, today announced that researchers have identified a new variant of the maldoc malware.
+November 30, 2018 - TEL AVIV & ATLANTA - IRONSCALES, the world’s first automated phishing prevention, detection, and response platform and SNDBOX (aquired by OPSWAT in 2021), an artificial intelligence malware research platform, today announced that researchers have identified a new variant of the maldoc malware.
 Using a malicious #RTF file to infect a machine, the malware uses a known vulnerability, a CVE (sometimes can be named 1-day) to download and execute malicious files without the user consent.
 These vulnerabilities are catching speed on DOC files recently, as Microsoft found it hard to patch the EQNEDT32.EXE process, as they might have lost their source code for this process, thus they can’t successfully patch against attacks.

 Initial analysis suggests that the attack is a variant to the known malware “Formbook,” which is a form-grabber and stealer malware written in C and x86 assembly language.
 It’s a ready to sell malware, that can be used by cyber-criminals who don’t have any skill in malware development.
 The malware uses advanced techniques for lateral movement, stealing an already executing thread of the `explorer.exe` process in order to execute their own code.
 This technique has already been seen in a family of malware called "Formbook.”

 The exploit itself is being executed as a service, and the communication between the Service process (EQNEDT32.EXE), and office (winword.exe) is done through a windows mechanism called ALPC (sometimes RPC) - Advanced Local Procedure Call.
 These advanced mechanisms usually cannot be detected by antivirus, as there is no simple way to monitor for them.